 These organizations and institutions are committed to advancing the debate and putting forward creative solutions to some of the most pressing challenges in the stability of cyberspace.

-The core interaction of the Research Advisory Group is founded on four email lists that correlate to the key subject areas that the Commission focusses its work on.
-Each list is moderated by a RAG Deputy Chair.
+The core interaction of the Research Advisory Group is founded on an email list ([email protected]) that consolidates the key subject areas the Commission focusses its work on.
+Further information on the content of the RAG list is explained below.

 The Research Advisory Group is chaired by Mr. Sean Kanuck, who reports to the Commission and the Secretariat, and participates in all Commission meetings.